NickvisionApps/libnick/manual/datafiles.md

     - Although you will not use `key` and `appName` in your own implementation, it is required for `DataFileBase`'s functionality and will be filled-in by the `DataFileManager`.
 - `DataFileBase` exposes a protected `m_json` object which you must use in your implementation of getting and storing variables of your data object.
     - If this `m_json` object is not used, your data object will not be stored to disk correctly.
 - You must explicitly call the `save` method on your configuration object when you want to save the configuration to disk.
-Writing to the `m_json` object is not enough to trigger saving the file on disk.
+Writing to the `m_json` (of type `boost::json::object`) object is not enough to trigger saving the file on disk.

 Here is an example of a custom configuration object using `DataFileBase`:
 ```cpp